Lisa Loeb

-Lisa Loeb (/loʊb/; born March 11, 1968) is an American singer-songwriter, musician, author and actress.
-She started her career with the number one hit song "Stay (I Missed You)" from the film Reality Bites, the first number one single for an artist without a recording contract.
-She achieved two additional top 20 singles with "Do You Sleep?" in 1996 and "I Do" in 1998.
-Her studio albums include two back-to-back albums that were certified gold; these were Tails and Firecracker.
+Lisa Anne Loeb (/loʊb/; born March 11, 1968) is an American singer-songwriter, musician, author and actress.
+She started her career with "Stay (I Missed You)" (1994) from the film Reality Bites, the first number-one single on the Billboard Hot 100 for an artist without a recording contract.
+She achieved additional top-20 singles with "Do You Sleep?" in 1996 and "I Do" in 1998.
+Her albums Tails (1995) and Firecracker (1997) were certified gold.

-Loeb's film, television and voice-over work includes guest starring roles in the season finale of Gossip Girl, and two episodes, including the series finale, of Netflix's Fuller House.
-She also starred in two other television series, Dweezil & Lisa, a weekly culinary adventure for the Food Network that featured her alongside Dweezil Zappa, and Number 1 Single on E!
+Loeb's film, television and voiceover work includes guest roles in Gossip Girl and Netflix's Fuller House.
+She also starred in two other television series, Dweezil & Lisa, a weekly culinary adventure for the Food Network that featured her alongside Dweezil Zappa, and #1 Single on E!
 Entertainment Television.
-She has also acted in such films as House on Haunted Hill, Fright Night, Hot Tub Time Machine 2, and Helicopter Mom.
+She has acted in such films as House on Haunted Hill, Fright Night, Hot Tub Time Machine 2, and Helicopter Mom.

-Loeb has released children's CDs and books; her 2016 children's CD Feel What U Feel won Best Children's Album at the 60th Annual Grammy Awards.
+Loeb has released children's albums and books.
+Her 2016 album Feel What U Feel won the Grammy Award for Best Children's Music Album.
 Loeb's latest album, A Simple Trick to Happiness, was released in February 2020.

-In addition, she has a line of eyewear, and started a non-profit organization that sends under-served children to camp, funded by Loeb's own organic and fair trade coffee, Wake Up!
-Brew.
+Loeb currently hosts "Stay with Lisa Loeb," on SiriusXM, every weekday.

 Early life and education

 Lisa Loeb was born to a Jewish family in Bethesda, Maryland, and was raised in Dallas, Texas, where her parents still reside.
 Her mother, Gail, was the president of the Dallas County Medical Society Alliance and Foundation, and her father, Peter Loeb, was a gastroenterologist.
 She has a younger sister, songwriter Debbie Loeb.
-As a child, Lisa studied piano, but later switched to guitar.
+As a child, Loeb studied piano, but later switched to guitar.
 She attended The Hockaday School, an all-girls private school.
 For two years, she had her own radio show on 88.5 KRSM-FM, a 10-watt station licensed to the nearby all-boys St. Marks School of Texas.
 After graduating from high school in 1986, she attended Brown University, where she graduated in 1990 with a degree in comparative literature.